tadeck/color.js/README.md

 color.setGreen(255);
 color.setBlue(255);

-// set hue, saturation, value and lightness color.setHue(0);
+// set hue, saturation and value color.setHue(0);
 color.setSaturation(0);
 color.setValue(100);

-// set full color models
-color.setRGB(255, 255, 255);
+// set red, green, and blue or hue, saturation and value all at the same time color.setRGB(255, 255, 255);
 color.setHSV(0, 0, 100);

-// set hex
+// set the hexidecimal string representation of the color color.setHex("#FFFFFF");
-color.setHex("#FFFFFF");
 color.setHex("#FFF");
 color.setHex("FFFFFF");
 color.setHex("FFF");

-// adjust hue
+// adjust the hue of the color color.rotateHue(-30);
-color.rotateHue(-30);
 color.complement();

-// adjust saturation
+// increase and decrease the saturation of the color color.saturate(25);
-color.saturate(25);
 color.desaturate(25);